finleysg/bhmc2/punch-list.md

 * Upload the results docs from previous years
-* You are registered message on event detail
-* Mobile styling improvements: detail and register
 * Financial documents on payment FAQ page
-* Log out on invalid token response
 * Bug: New reg and login: should not be presented with a reg button
 * Bug: make sure currency is formatted with 2 decimals in conf email
 * Calendar event for deadlines
 * Silly season events (invite only)
-* Bug: can register twice (matchplay, for example)
 * Audit permissions for api and front end
 * Caching - client and server side
 * Older events or events without courses should fail more gracefully
 * Payments: ability to choose whether or not to save a card
 * Payments: saving/selectind multiple cards
-* What does cancel on new member reg do?
 * Contact messages - send to contact@bhmc.org
 * Refactor login to be reactive
 * Ensure new member registration obeys the config flag